3 observations after Bucks smoke Sixers, win by 21 points in Philly

 The third period wasn’t entirely bleak for the Sixers, thanks in part to Batum making two three-pointers and Melton canning three.
 Maxey joined in on the long-distance shooting uptick, drilling a jumper late in the third that trimmed Milwaukee’s advantage to 93-82.

 Playing his second game following an extended absence with a back injury, Melton had a nice day.
-He gladly accepted opportunities to let threes fly, posting 16 points, three rebounds, three assists in 18 minutes.
+He gladly accepted opportunities to let threes fly and posted 16 points, three rebounds and three assists in 18 minutes.
 The Sixers will hope he continues to gain comfort and keeps adding high-volume three-point shooting along with his variety of other tools.

+“I think the biggest thing for me was just the conditioning part,” Melton said.
+“I felt way more in shape this game, so it allowed me to do more on the court.
+I’ve just got to keep working through it and keep getting better.”

 Against a talented, multi-star opponent like the Bucks, that sort of showing from two key players will usually coincide with a loss.
 And with Embiid out, there tend to be fewer chances available to make wide-open shots and right the ship once a day has begun to spiral.